-Are you among the mass who believes hamsters are herbivores?
+Are you among the main mass who believes hamsters are herbivores?

 Hamsters that are kept as a pet maintain their good condition by eating commercial hamster seeds, foods, fruits and vegetables which are rich in nutrients like calcium and folate.
 The food mixes that indoor hamsters eat are mostly plant-based that’s why some people often mistook them as herbivores.

 If it’s so, can hamsters eat mealworms?
-Can you feed hamsters with other non-plant foods?
+So, can you feed hamsters with other non-plant foods?

 The answer is that being omnivorous animals, hamsters can eat a variety of plant-based and non-plant foods from meats to snacks.
 But that doesn’t mean that they can eat all kinds of foods.

 There are also foods that should never be given to hamsters as they can be toxic and extremely unhealthy for them.
 Remember to only give the necessary amount of nutrition that a hamster needs for its diet.

 Actually, 17% to 19 % of hamsters’ diet should consist of protein which can mostly be found in meats.
 In addition to that, hamsters in the wild manage to survive by eating both insects and grasses.